Dry Hair Treatment

 Get More from your Dry Hair Treatment

-What’s your Porosity?
+What’s your Hair Porosity?

-Autumn Hair Care Tips for Dry Hair
+Hair Care Tips for Dry Hair

 - Less is more.
 Don’t overload the hair with fixatives.
-Avoid heavy products such as waxes and oils and choose leave in conditioners that help with styling and add moisture to the hair.
+Avoid heavy products such as waxes and oils and choose leave-in conditioners that help with styling and add moisture to the hair.

 Dry, Brittle Hair and Split Ends

-It contains tiny bubbles of keratin and argan oil that temporarily seal split ends.
-This means the cuticle sits flat for a super, shiny finish.
-Plus there is the added bonus that the keratin and argan oil is reactivated when you brush hair in between washes.
+It contains tiny keratin bubbles and argan oil that temporarily seal split ends.
+That means the cuticle sits flat for a super-shiny finish.
+The keratin and argan oil reactivates when you brush hair in between washes.

 For more tips on dealing with dry hair take a look at our blog, Salon Know How: How to Moisturise Dry Hair.

 Ogario London is a salon developed, natural hair care range.
 As a niche brand, we are passionate about our products and delivering the best results is at the heart of what we do.
-If you have any questions about our products, would like advice on the best products for your hair type, or have another question about how to look after your hair, please get in touch at email@example.com
+If you have any questions about our hair products, would like advice on the best hair products for your hair type, or have another question about how to look after your hair, please get in touch at email@example.com